 Epsilon dropped his salute and nodded, not all that enthusiastic to be familiar with the man before him.
 "Of course, sir."

 The Commander cracked a small smile, but it was anything but happy.
 It freaked the hell out of Epsilon, who would have preferred if the man just kept his usual poker face.
-"Fair enough.
-But I think you can handle it.
-After all, this is exactly what you've been training for, and exactly why we made Exeter in the first place."
+"Good, because this is important.
+In fact, it might be the most important operation the United States has launched in years."

 Seeing that Epsilon had nothing to say, the Commander got right to the point."I assume you are aware of the Infinite Stratos Academy the Silver Gospel attacked?"

 Epsilon nodded, thankful that his incredulous expression was hidden behind Exeter's visor.
 If anyone hadn't known about the Academy before now (and he couldn't possibly imagine how that could be), they certainly had after news of the Gospel incident had been broadcast worldwide.
 "Of course, sir."

 The Commander grunted in response.
 He wasn't much of a conversationalist.
 "Then you're already familiar with your destination."

 Needless to say, this vague explanation left Epsilon very confused.
 Any reason for going to that Academy would likely involve gathering data on foreign I.S. technology, but it was unlikely that any of it would be something the U.S.A. didn't already know.
 Why was something so easy and even pointless ranked as a priority A1 assignment?
 There would be minimal danger...